speedscale/docs/docs/analyze/review-services.md

 # Review Services

-Once the sidecar has seen traffic, your home page will begin to populate with a list of services.
-You can pin a service to keep it at the top of the list:
+Once the Speedscale proxy has collected traffic, your home page will begin to populate with a list of services.
+Pin a service to keep it at the top of the list.

 ![Home Page](./observe-home.png)

 ### Service Details <a href="#overview" id="overview"></a>

+Select any service to see recent instances, snapshots, reports, etc.
-By clicking on one of the services in the list you will be taken to a page that shows each instance of the service and whether it is currently seeing traffic.
-You may see a flat line if a service is not receiving traffic or if the sidecar was removed.
+Your instance may show a flat line if the service is not receiving traffic or if the Speedscale proxy has been removed.

 ![Service Info](./observe-service.png)